Accio/AMIDD/docs/README.md

 <p id="lec2"></p>

-### Lecture 2: The *What*, the *Who*, and the *How* of drug discovery
+### Lecture 2: The linear model of drug discovery

-In the second lecture, we discuss the workflow of modern drug discovery, the relevant stakeholders, and possible paths towards new drugs.
+In the second lecture, we planned to discuss the workflow of modern drug discovery, the relevant stakeholders, and possible paths towards new drugs.
+Finally we managed to discuss the linear model of drug discovery, different stages, and the time, cost, and technical success rates associated with each phase.

 * [Slides of lecture 2]({{site.assetbaseurl}}{% link assets/2026/02/AMIDD-2026-02-What-Who-How.pdf %})
 * Offline activities
-    * Please fill the post-lecture survey [Form URL to be updated]: I look forward to your feedback!
+    * Please fill [the survey of lecture 2](https://forms.gle/eLTwTT7wYhzrGnnE8): I look forward to your feedback!
-    * Assignment is described here [Form URL to be updated].
-Deadline: EOB October 1st.
-    * Keep reading and thinking about your roles as basic researchers, funding agency, pharma company, regulatory agency, insurance company, medical doctors, or patients, and exchanging with your fellow peers.
+    * Read two related publications, one on [the principles of early drug discovery]({{site.assetbaseurl}}{% link assets/2026/02/Principles-DD-Hughes.pdf %}) by Hughes *et al.* (2010), and the other on [the productivity challenge of pharma industry]({{site.assetbaseurl}}{% link assets/2026/02/Paul-2010-Productivity.pdf %}).
+Despite that the papers are published many years ago, most key points have withstood the testing of time.
+Please fill out [the offline activity form of lecture 2](https://forms.gle/CFbZtLiXAPF7iS2S9) by October 1st, EOB.

 <p id="lec3"></p>
 ### Lecture 3: Key questions in drug discovery